mahdiebsim/mahdiebsim.github.io/index.md

 layout: homepage
 ---

 I'm a research associate at the Federal Reserve Bank of St. Louis.
-I was a undgraduate student in economics and mathematics at New York University.
+I was an undergraduate student in economics and mathematics at New York University.
 <br>
 <br>
 **Working Papers**